Malaria & Safety – Nyika NP

 Safety

-For up-to-date information about safety in Nyika NP and Malawi in general, it’s worth reading the government travel advisories (see the ‘Safety & Security – Malawi’ link below).
+For up-to-date information about safety in Malawi, please read the travel advisories (see the ‘Governments’ Travel Advice for Malawi’ link below).

 Malaria & Vaccinations

-There is no malaria in Nyika Plateau due to the high altitude, but if you are traveling in other parts of the country precautions against malaria, as well as certain other vaccinations, are advised (consult your local travel clinic or doctor).
+There is no malaria in Nyika due to the high altitude.
+However, if you’re traveling to other parts of the country, it’s advisable to take malaria precautions.
 Protection against malaria includes taking antimalarial medication and using mosquito repellent with at least 30% DEET.
+You should also consult your travel clinic or doctor about appropriate vaccinations before your trip.

 Wildlife Viewing

-Wildlife Viewing in Nyika Plateau is very safe.
-Following your guide’s directions will reduce any possible wildlife-viewing risks.
-You’ll find some useful tips in the ‘Wildlife Viewing Safety Precautions’ link below.
+Wildlife viewing in Nyika Plateau is very safe.
+Following your guide’s instructions will reduce any risks.
+You’ll also find some useful tips in the ‘Wildlife Viewing Safety Precautions’ below.

 Want To Visit Nyika NP?